hoylabs/OpenDTU-OnBattery-docs/docs/firmware/battery_interface.md

 The MQTT battery provider is the most generic interface.
 Use it if your battery already publishes state of charge and/or voltage information to the MQTT broker.
-This option does not require to separately connect OpenDTU-OnBattery to your battery (managemen system), i.e., no setup of hardware is required to use this interface.
+This option does not require to separately connect OpenDTU-OnBattery to your battery (management system), i.e., no setup of hardware is required to use this interface.

 Refer to the [MQTT battery settings